Cloud-Flare/DB-manager-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.3 - 19.09.2014 =
+* Update : We updated all functionality for wordpress 4.0.
+* Budfix : Security Exploit was fixed.

 = V1.0.2 - 20.06.2014 =
 * Bugfix : Problem with downloading PhpMyAdmin was fixed.
 * Bugfix : Problem with disk qouta warning was fixed.